 - Level 2: Sentiment analysis & translation

-- Level 3: Analysis word of mouth, who’s an influencer
+- Level 3: Analysis of word of mouth, who’s an influencer

 - Level 4: Predicts tomorrow’s conversations

-I responded with an additional level which would measure the impact social audio has on behavior change, or action taken like selling products or capturing leads.
+I responded with an additional level to measure social audio’s impact on behavior change or actions like selling products or capturing leads.

 - Level 5: Behavior change, driving sales